klem-data/API---Webscrapping/TP2 and  3/README.md

   - FastAPI is renowned for its increased speed and performance compared with Django and Flask.

   - Django, Flask and FastAPI have equivalent performance.

+==> FastAPI is renowned for its increased speed and performance compared with Django and Flask.
+It is built on asynchronous programming principles and leverages Pydantic for fast data validation, making it faster than Django and Flask for many use cases.

 - **Question 3:** What is an endpoint in the context of REST APIs?\*